TISUnion/Carpet-TIS-Addition/website/docs/rules.md

 - Categories: `TIS`, `CREATIVE`

+## chatMessageLengthLimitUnlocked

+Unlock the chat message / command string length limit

+The limit will be raised from `256` to `32000`

+Carpet TIS Addition is required to be installed on the client

+- Type: `boolean`
+- Default value: `false`
+- Suggested options: `false`, `true`
+- Categories: `TIS`, `CLIENT`

 ## chunkUpdatePacketThreshold

 The threshold which the game will just send an chunk data packet if the amount of block changes is more than it